Home » Government Schemes » Pradhan Mantri Ujjwala Yojana

 • With a targeted outreach, Ujjwala 2.0 seeks to extend its impact by encompassing an additional 10 million beneficiaries in its fold.
 The Union Budget 2021-22 introduced a visionary expansion of the Pradhan Mantri Ujjwala Yojana, intending to provide an extra 1 Crore LPG connections, placing particular emphasis on migrant families.

 • An innovative facet of Ujjwala 2.0 is its approach towards migrant workers.
-This phase allows migrant laborers to access a complimentary cooking gas connection based on a self-declaration process, eliminating the necessity for documents such as address proofs.
+This phase allows migrant labourers to access a complimentary cooking gas connection based on a self-declaration process, eliminating the necessity for documents such as address proofs.

 • The core objective of Ujjwala 2.0 remains consistent with its predecessor – to furnish deposit-free LPG connections to financially disadvantaged families who were not covered by the initial phase of PMUY.
 Adding to the comprehensive support, beneficiaries will also receive a stove at no cost.